Mark-Tevin/Kajiado-County-Hospitals-Survey-Analysis/README.md

 # Kajiado-County-Hospitals-Survey-Analysis
 This repository contains an end-to-end data analysis of a healthcare safety culture survey conducted across multiple hospitals in Kajiado County, Kenya.

-Absolutely — here is a **clean, professional and engaging repo description** you can paste directly into GitHub 👇

----

 # 📄 Repository Description

 **Kajiado County Hospital Safety Survey Analysis**